docker-scripts-archived/dev--LTSP/README.md

 - [Virtualbox](http://virtualbox.org)
 - [Vagrant](https://vagrantup.com)

-## Installation
+## Modes of Operation

-Before installation you should know that there are 2 modes of operation of LTSP server.
+LTSP has 2 modes of operation of LTSP server.
 Standalone and Normal.
 These depend on whether we have a DHCP server on the LAN or not.

 1. [**Standalone**](https://github.com/docker-scripts/dev--LTSP/wiki/LTSP-Modes-of-Operation#standalone) means that the LTSP server also provides DHCP service to the clients.
 The vagrant boxes have NAT configured Inside them.
 Same can be used clients can have access to internet through LTSP server, gateway for the internet.

 1. [**Normal**](https://github.com/docker-scripts/dev--LTSP/wiki/LTSP-Modes-of-Operation#normal) means that the LTSP server does not provide IP addresses (DHCP service) to the clients, but there is another (existing) DHCP server on the LAN that does this.
 In this case the LTSP server usually is not the gateway to the Internet.

-Installation steps are -
+## Installation

 - Clone the repository
 	```